-FIGURE 3.
-Disabling Illness during a Three-Month Period in the Early Spring of 1933 in Wage-Earning Families Classified according to Income per Capita in 1932, in Birmingham, Detroit, and Pittsburgh in the surveyed group are obviously subject to more illness than their more fortunate neighbors in relatively comfortable circumstances.
+Fig. 3.
+Disabling illness during a three-months period in the early spring of 1933 in wage-earning families classified according to income per capita in 1932, in Birmingham, Detroit, and Pittsburgh.

-However, it may be argued that a large percentage of the individuals who were poor in 1932 were the chronically poor, the unemployables, so to speak, who were perhaps in a state of poverty because of illness and that this group with a very high illness rate raises the average rate of the poor in 1932.
+However, it may be argued that a large percentage of the individuals who were poor in 1932 were the chronically poor, the unemployables, so to speak, who were perhaps in a state of poverty because of illness and that this group with a very in large families); (3) possible concentration of sickly individuals in the lower income groups who were the first to feel the effects of the depression because of the handicap of a tendency to sickness.

+Preliminary tabulations have been made to investigate these possible sources of error and so far no adjustments found necessary have changed the trends observed in the crude rates.
+Later papers including more cities will present data on these points. high illness rate raises the average rate of the poor in 1932.
 To investigate this point, a further analysis of the illness rate was made from the point of view of changes in family income.